MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-scale-up-primary-node-type.md

 ## Deploy a new primary node type with upgraded scale set

 In order to upgrade, or vertically scale, a node type, we'll need to deploy a new node type with new scale set and supporting resources.
-The new scale set will be marked as primary (`isPrimary: true`), just like the original scale set.
-(Unless you're doing a non-primary node type upgrades.)
+The new scale set will be marked as primary (`isPrimary: true`), just like the original scale set (unless you're doing a non-primary node type upgrade).
 The resources created in the following section will become the new primary node type in your cluster once the scaling operation is complete.

 For convenience, the required changes have already been made for you in the *Step1-AddPrimaryNodeType.json* template file.